 Sono Hanabira ni Kuchizuke wo

-Other Hanabira games (2nd, 3rd, 5th, 7th, etc.) are being translated by our small (yet powerful :P) team at this place.
+Other Hanabira games (2nd, 3rd, 5th, 7th, etc.) are being translated by a small (yet powerful :P) team at this place.

 Updated 23.09.2009: fixed a bug in msdcomp and added a tool to convert MGD <-> PNG.
 Thanks Kamyu Aaru for writing to me.
 Also changed msg_* tools so now they can be used to extract/update files inside any archive (not just MSD).
 So you can extract a graphic from MGD, use mgd2png to convert it into PNG, edit it, convert it back and insert it in MGD.
 (Or you can of course use them to rip the CGs :))